askarahodov/xyops/docs/servers.md

 1. **Via the UI** (one-line installer)
 	- Go to the Servers tab and click "Add Server…".
 	- Optionally set a label, icon, enabled state, and pick groups (or leave automatic grouping on).
-	- Copy the pre-configured one-line install command for Linux/macOS or Windows and run it on the target host.
+	- Copy the pre-configured one-line install command for Docker, Linux, macOS or Windows and run it on the target host.
 	- The installer authenticates, installs xySat as a startup service (systemd/launchd/Windows Service), writes the config, and starts the agent.
 	- The server appears immediately in the cluster, begins streaming metrics, and can run jobs.
 2. **Automated bootstrap** (API Key)